Tech Nation (formerly Tech City UK) have released their comprehensive annual report on the state of UK tech.

 The online report includes in-depth data visualisations for exploring the digital tech sector in all parts of the UK, as well as recommendations for tech businesses, policymakers and corporates for further accelerating the growth of UK tech.

-They’ve worked with data partners including Beauhurst, PitchBook, Meetup, Github, Eventbrite, Startup Genome, Streetbees and the ONS to look at the UK digital tech sector’s international competitiveness, digital businesses, jobs and skills,and connectedness and collaboration, as well as community perceptions based on a 3,428 survey responses from the UK tech community.
+The report worked with data partners including Beauhurst, PitchBook, Meetup, Github, Eventbrite, Startup Genome, Streetbees and the ONS to look at the UK digital tech sector’s international competitiveness, digital businesses, jobs and skills,and connectedness and collaboration, as well as community perceptions based on a 3,428 survey responses from the UK tech community.

-If you would like to read the Worcester and Malvern cluster section of the Tech Nation report, read it here.
+To read the Worcester and Malvern cluster section of the Tech Nation report, read it here.